BMW I7 Insurance Rates

 | Wyoming | $1,642 | -$202 | -11.0% |

-Using high physical damage deductibles can save as much as $990 a year, while buying higher liability limits will increase prices.
+Opting for high physical damage deductibles can save as much as $990 annually, while increasing your policy's liability limits will increase premiums.
 Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $232 extra every 12 months.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying at least $2,200 to $2,900 extra each year, depending on your age.
-A high-risk auto insurance policy ranges around 46% to 134% more than a normal policy.
+If you have some driving violations or tend to cause accidents, you could be paying $2,200 to $2,900 extra each year, depending on your age.
+High-risk driver insurance ranges from 46% to 134% more than the average rate.
 View High Risk Driver Rates

-Since prices can be so different, the only way to know your exact price is to get quotes and see how they stack up.
-Each auto insurer uses a different method to calculate prices, so rate quotes may be quite different from one company to the next.
+Since prices can be so different, the only way to know which car insurance is cheapest is to compare prices from multiple companies.
+Each auto insurer utilizes a different rate formula, so rate quotes may be quite different from one company to the next.

 Insurance Rates by Trim Level and Model Year